kam-stand/D-lang/README.md

 This is a youtube playlist from `Mike Shah` who essentially goes over the D programming language perfect for beginners like you and me!
 I found his videos more helpful after reading the textbooks and doing the exercises.
 - [Youtube](https://www.youtube.com/watch?v=HS7X9ERdjM4&list=PLvv0ScY6vfd9Fso-3cB4CGnSlW0E4btJV)

-> :exclamation: There are plenty of other resources online that can be used to help you learn D-lang.
+> 🚩 There are plenty of other resources online that can be used to help you learn D-lang.
 The links mentioned above are essentially discussions, conversation and advice from more experienced developers within the D-lang community.
 A more **robust** and **definitive** resource is the D-lang official [website](https://dlang.org/spec/spec.html).

 ## Getting Started